-One element of this sappy enthusiasm that does frequently work is Owen’s eager, unabashed embracing of the music he loves, often by offering his own takes on (or straight rips of) famous melodies.
+One element of [the album’s] sappy enthusiasm that does frequently work is Owen’s eager, unabashed embracing of the music he loves, often by offering his own takes on (or straight rips of) famous melodies.
 It’s a welcoming break from the fetishization of originality (and, congruently, authenticity) in contemporary indie music, an attitude so far removed from the frequent inclusion of standards and traditionals in early-to-mid-century records.
 On [Owen’s] Father, Son, Holy Ghost it was “Die”’s “Deep Purple” reference; here it’s “I Love You Like I Do” (“Canon in D”) and “Heroine” (“Tide Is High”).

-In Drive, an array of young, white actresses sporting blonde bobs slip in and out of the storyline, variations on an aesthetic theme.
+In Mulholland Drive, an array of young, white actresses sporting blonde bobs slip in and out of the storyline, variations on an aesthetic theme.
 Two are eventually revealed to be the same character, played by Naomi Watts, but make-up and context disguise this shared identity.
 To the audience, there is a simultaneous sensation, whenever one of the actresses appears, of newness and recognition.
 This turns out to work fairly successful as an analogy for my experience with the hook of “Every Little Star.”
 I’d come into contact with four variations on the same song, discovered primarily independently of one another and without any clear indicators that they were homage.
 When I sent the melodies to a friend with a better set of ears, he replied with the following:

 [The songs] are all using a I-vi-IV-V chord progression, which is a telltale 1950s telecaster sequence.
 On its own, this progression is fairly common and can sound pretty different depending on treatment, but when it’s wrapped in with that melody it gets painted with a sort of Buddy Holly-in-love feeling.
 Chris Owens does sort of a repetitive version, while Debbie [Harry, of Blondie,] does the I-IV-V, a more traditional pop pattern.
 It’s almost pretending to be a different genre or sensibility until then she throws the six in and you’re back to slurping milkshakes at the diner.

 I’d pinned one down track (Owens “Heroine”) as being a copy of another, only to discover that what I’d thought was the original (“Tide Is High”) appeared to be yet another variation.
 Or perhaps it was the case that all of them, Scott’s “Star” included, were copying some other, unknown source text.
-Perhaps it was even some sort of freak convergent evolution, an incredible cosmic coincidence that these tracks had happened upon similar hooks.
+Perhaps it was even some sort of freak convergent evolution, a cosmic coincidence that these tracks had happened upon similar hooks.

 Writing about music requires listening to records repeatedly, a process which itself brings up all sorts of critical problems.
-(This is one the great challenges for all brands of criticism: identifying structural mechanisms which affect and therefore bias reception.)
+(This is one the great challenges for all categories of criticism: identifying structural mechanisms which affect and therefore bias reception.)
 For one, playing a record dozens of times over a short span of time leads to listener burnout — a building apathy towards both the immediate record at hand and towards music in general.
 This effect derives in part, from the classic Tom Sawyer set-up, where as soon as an activity is made mandatory it ceases to be pleasurable (whether this mandate comes from a publication, in the way of assignment with a deadline, or through the aforementioned pressures of cultural consumption and well-versedness).
 But even when listening to music for personal, non-obligatory, low-stakes reasons, musical moments can lose their luster over repeated listens.
 Best-case scenario, awe shifts to appreciation: “When beloved records are worn in by time and listens, they transition from holders of divine sparks to paragons of craft, from bringers of ecstatic shiver to cerebral wonders of design.”
 Worst-case and every note induces nausea, seasickness; the album is relegated to collecting actual or digital dust.